Here’s a handy list of notes from the 1950s and 1960s that I’ve collected from a variety of vintage clippings.

 - Leftover ham: Lay ham slices in a baking dish then cover with maple syrup.
 Refrigerate overnight then fry the ham in butter the next morning.
 A couple more ideas for leftover ham.

-- Add a dash of lemon juice into meatballs before cooking them.
+- Incorporate a dash of lemon juice into meatballs before cooking them.

-- You can substitute crumbled cornflakes for bread crumbs when making meatloaf.
-You’ll find more Tasty Meatloaf Tips & Tricks (including more filler ideas) Here.
+- You can substitute crumbled cornflakes for bread crumbs when mixing meatloaf.
+You’ll find more tips & tricks for tasty meatloaf here (including some filler ideas).

 - When a recipe calls for butter the size of an egg, use four tablespoons.